shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I heard your drums.
 Did they hurt you?”

 Ersie held up her hand.
-It had a few scratch marks on it, but that was it.”
+It had a few scratch marks on it, but that was it.

 *AWOOOOO!* (“Help!”)
 Mudrich howled.
 “Play the drums.”